jackTabsCode/asphalt/README.md

 - [Biome](https://biomejs.dev/guides/configure-biome/#ignore-files)
 - [ESLint](https://eslint.org/docs/latest/use/configure/ignore)

-## API Key
+## Authentication

-You will need an API key to sync with Asphalt.
+Both a Cookie and a properly scoped API key are required to use Asphalt.

+Previously, only an API key was required to upload images, sounds, and models to Roblox.
+Unfortunately, due to recent changes in Roblox's web APIs, we can no longer acquire image IDs from Roblox without cookie authentication (while still retaining the ability to upload to groups).
+I'd appreciate an upvote on [my DevForum post](https://devforum.roblox.com/t/provide-a-stable-open-cloud-api-to-get-an-image-id-from-a-decal-id/3594046) which outlines the issue.

+### API Key

 You can specify this using the `--api-key` argument, or the `ASPHALT_API_KEY` environment variable.

 You can get one from the [Creator Dashboard](https://create.roblox.com/dashboard/credentials).

 The following permissions are required:
 - `asset:read`
 - `asset:write`

-- `legacy-assets:manage`
+Make sure that you select an appropriate IP and that your API key is under the Creator (user, or group) that you've defined in `asphalt.toml`.

-## Cookie
+### Cookie

-You will need a cookie to upload animations to Roblox.
-This is because the Open Cloud API does not support them.
-It will automatically detected from the current Roblox Studio installation.
-Otherwise, you can specify this using the `--cookie` argument, or the `ASPHALT_COOKIE` environment variable.
+Your cookie will be pulled from your `.ROBLOSECURITY` environment variable.
+If not present, it be automatically detected from the current Roblox Studio installation.

 You will probably want to [disable Session Protection](https://create.roblox.com/settings/advanced) if you are using Asphalt in an environment where your IP address changes frequently, but we don't recommend this on your main Roblox account, as it makes your account less secure.

 ## Animations

 > [!WARNING]
-> This feature is experimental, and Roblox may break the API we use or change its behavior without warning.
+> This feature uses a private Studio API, so this feature may break without warning.

-To upload animations, make sure you specify a cookie as noted above.

 Asphalt expects a single [KeyframeSequence](https://create.roblox.com/docs/reference/engine/classes/KeyframeSequence) to be saved as either a `.rbxm` or `.rbxmx` file.

 ## Attributions

-Thank you to [Tarmac](https://github.com/Roblox/tarmac) for the alpha bleeding and nested codegen implementations, which were used in this project.
+Thank you to [Tarmac](https://github.com/Roblox/tarmac) for the alpha bleeding implementation, which was used in this project.